Inductive coupling: Low-frequency induction

 Low-frequency induction can be a dangerous form of inductive coupling when it happens inadvertently.
-For example, if metal long-distance pipeline is installed along a right of way in parallel with a high-voltage power line, the power line can induce current on the pipe.
+For example, if a long-distance metal pipeline is installed along a right of way in parallel with a high-voltage power line, the power line can induce current on the pipe.
 Since the pipe is a conductor, insulated by its protective coating from the earth, it acts as a secondary winding for a long, drawn out transformer whose primary winding is the power line.
 Voltages induced on the pipe are then a hazard to people operating valves or otherwise touching metal parts of the metal pipeline.

-Reducing low-frequency magnetic fields may be necessary when dealing with electronics, as sensitive circuits in close proximity to an instrument with a power transformer could begin to display 60Hz pickup.
-Twisted wires are an effective way of reducing the interference as signals induced in the successive twists cancel.
-Using magnetic shielding is also an effective way of reducing unwanted inductive coupling, though moving the source of the magnetic field away from sensitive electronics is the simplest solution if possible.
+Reducing low-frequency magnetic fields may be necessary when dealing with electronics, as sensitive circuits in close proximity to an instrument with a power transformer may pickup the mains frequency.
+Twisted wires (e.g. in networking cables) are an effective way of reducing the interference as signals induced in the successive twists cancel.
+Magnetic shielding is also an effective way of reducing unwanted inductive coupling, though moving the source of the magnetic field away from sensitive electronics is the simplest solution if possible.

 Although induced currents can be harmful, they can also be helpful.
 Electrical distribution line engineers use inductive coupling to tap power for cameras on towers and at substations that allow remote monitoring of the facilities.
 Using this they can watch from anywhere and not need to worry about changing camera batteries or solar panel maintenance.